AllenSpaces/super-installer/README.md

 # Synapse.nvim

-A modern, lightweight plugin manager for Neovim with a beautiful UI, intelligent dependency management, and lazy loading support.
+A modern, lightweight plugin manager for Neovim with a beautiful UI, intelligent dependency management, and automatic plugin setup.

 ## Features